 Remember, you have 30 days from the date of your accident to report the incident to your supervisor or employer.
 Failing to report your injury within this period will result in you losing your worker’s compensation benefits.

-Is There a Deadline for Filing a Premises Liability Claim?
+Is There a Deadline for Filing a Premises Liability Lawsuit in Georgia?

 You have two years from the date of your injury to file a premises liability claim in Georgia.
 Depending on your circumstances, this time limit may start on the date when you discover your injury.
 If an injury results in the death of your loved one, you also have two years to file a wrongful death claim in Georgia.